 - A. Notification of New Hires.
 The Employer agrees to notify the Union within ten (10) working days when new employees are hired.
 New employees may meet with their Union representative for thirty (30) minutes on paid time during their first ninety (90) days of employment. - B. Dues Deduction Procedure.
-The Employer shall deduct and transmit monthly those regular Union membership initiation fees, dues, and assessments from the pay of each employee who so authorizes the Employer in writing.
-In addition, the Employer shall provide the Union a list of employees and their respective Union-related deductions.
-The Union agrees to indemnify, defend and hold the Employer harmless against any and all claims, suits, orders and judgments brought against the Employer as a result of any payroll deduction made on the Union's behalf.
-The authorizing employee's dues deduction authorization shall remain in full force and effect until the month following a written notice revoking the same is executed by the employee and delivered to the Employer with a copy to the Union.
-The Union may give the Employer thirty (30) days written notice to discontinue dues check-off. - C. The parties agree to bargain any changes to state or federal law that impact this article.
+The Employer will deduct and transmit monthly those regular Union membership initiation fees, dues, and assessments from the pay of each employee who provides authorization for such withholding to the Union.
+The Employer will begin withholding dues no later than the second payroll period following its receipt of written notice from the Union that an employee has authorized dues deduction.
+In addition, the Employer will provide the Union a list of employees and their respective Union-related deductions.
+The Union agrees to indemnify, defend and hold the Employer harmless against any and all claims, suits, orders and judgments brought against the Employees may cancel their dues deduction by providing written notice to the Union in accordance with the terms and conditions of their dues authorization.
+The Union will notify the Employer of any such cancellations; dues deduction will end not later than the second payroll after the Employer's receipt of notice of cancellation from the Union. - C. The parties agree to bargain any changes to state or federal law that impact this article.